 Most of the amendments are applicable to parents, specifically those that live primarily outside of Alberta or Canada.
 The amendments have been made to enhance the best interests of the child of parents who are divorcing.
 You can read about the Best Interests Criteria (Clause 12) by clicking here.

-If you are considering divorcing and would like a legal team that truly cares about your best interests, we offer a free initial consultation.
+If you are considering divorcing and would like a legal team that truly cares about your best interests, we provide an initial consultation.
 Simply call us (780) 944-1777 or send us a request on our website.
 We look forward to going the extra mile for you.